Author: The Chief Alchemist

 Third, when you combine smart pricing with operational efficiency, the results multiply.
 An 8% price increase and a 3% cost reduction delivered 43% more profit.
 Neither would have got there alone.

 If your prices have not changed in a while, or you are not regularly reviewing your expenses, you are leaving serious money on the table.
+A Pricing Health Check is a quick way to find out how much.
 The question is not whether you can afford to make these changes.
 It is whether you can afford not to.

 Take the free 5-minute Value Assessment: https://quiz.valuealchemists.com/artificial-intelligence